WordPress-Neon/docs/docs/plugins/svg-support.md

 ## Introduction

-The SVGSupport plugin allows SVG's to be uploaded into the WordPress media library.
+The SVGSupport plugin allows SVGs to be uploaded into the WordPress media library.

 ## Enabling SVG Support